Long-Lived Light Mediators from Higgs boson Decay at HL-LHC, FCC-hh and a Proposal of Dedicated LLP Detectors for FCC-hh: The long-lived mediator particle at the HL-LHC

 Next, we apply the same analysis for displaced jets when the mediator particle decays into gluons, strange quarks, and charm quarks.
 Figs.\,\ref{fig:ggss-14TeV-combo} and \ref{fig:cc-14TeV-combo} show the projected upper limit on the Br$(h \to \phi\phi)$ for the four combinations of cuts at some benchmark masses and a range of decay lengths assuming 100\,\% decay into gluons, $s$-quarks and $c$-quarks, respectively, combined over ggF, VBF, Vh-jet and Vh-lep production modes for the Higgs boson at 14\,TeV HL-LHC experiment with an integrated luminosity of 3000\,fb$^{-1}$.
 The $gg$ and $s\bar{s}$ decay modes open up from a mediator mass of a few GeV, as seen from Fig.\,\ref{fig:width_branching}, and therefore we have selected mass points starting from 2\,GeV.
 The $c\bar{c}$ channel, however, opens up around 3 GeV, and we have shown the result starting from a mediator mass of 4\,GeV for this channel.
+We find that our analyses, especially the ones with harder cuts on the displaced objects, loses sensitivity as the mediator mass decreases.
+This is due to their high boost which leads to high displacement, and the magnetic field in the MS is not enough to bend the tracks to satisfy the condition on $\Delta\phi_{\rm max}$.